Exploring this ancient Croatian wonder through the camera’s eye

 Dubrovnik is a port town in southeastern Croatia near the border of Montenegro.
 Situated on the Adriatic Sea, it is usually regarded as the most picturesque city on the Dalmatian coast and is referred to as the “Pearl of the Adriatic.”

-The city is 153 miles from Split and takes about 3 hours to drive, as there is a country border to cross.
-The capital city of Zagreb is a 6 1/2-hour drive.
+The city is 153 miles from Split and takes about 3 hours to drive as there is a country border to cross.
+The capital city of Zagreb is a 6 1/2 hour drive.
 The drive from Dubrovnik to the border of Montenegro is 45 minutes.
-We visited Montenegro for a day, and it was an easy trip with several sites to see along the way.
+We did a day visit to Montenegro, and it was an easy trip with several sites to see along the way.

 Map